 Since our scalp health is super important in maintaining our hair health, keeping the scalp clean but hydrated is crucial.
 Washing just the scalp, and only as much as the hair needs it (typically no more than once a week) is a great frequency for cleaning natural hair and maintaining health.
 We also want to avoid washing our hair in too hot of water, or aggressively brushing and styling when wet.

 Now that we know what to avoid, let’s talk about natural hair tips that will treat our type 4 hair right!

 All our curly girls know, there’s no way around this.
 No one likes a painful tangle to deal with later, so with type 4 hair especially, we want to detangle before we style.
 Using a lubricating detangling cream works wonders, or just a natural oil and gentle detangling comb can make a big job a quick task.

 Like we mentioned before, curls love hydration and moisture.
 They’re basically the mermaids of the hair type world.
 Because of that, a regular cycle of deep conditioning, either with a formal deep conditioner or natural products DIY will help to seal the hair’s cuticle, keep curls luscious, and prevent dry and itchy scalps.
 Use heat (sparingly) as an ally to help oils and butters penetrate further into the hair shaft.

 Try scalp wash

 Because the hair’s hydration needs are different from the scalp, we can’t always tell right away when our hair needs moisture just based on how our scalp is behaving.
 Plus, the scalp can collect oil and build-up that’s not getting to the length of the hair.
-Going for a clarifying shampoo like our dreamy Burdock & Neem shampoo will help keep the scalp free of debris, so our natural oils can slide down from scalp to tip much easier.
+Going for a clarifying shampoo like our Burdock & Neem shampoo will help keep the scalp free of debris, so our natural oils can slide down from scalp to tip much easier.